agastyajxa/TCS-ION-PROJECT/README.md

-# TCS iON Internship Project
+# TCS ION Internship Project

 A fully containerized Jenkins CI/CD pipeline deployed on AWS.
 This project integrates Docker, Jenkins, and AWS services to automate software delivery, ensuring scalability, efficiency, and reliability for modern DevOps workflows.